erikjoh/strongbox/SRS.md

 ## 2 Product perspective

 The new repository mapping argument resolver is used by functions within the carlspring/strongbox/controllers/TrashController to ensure the validity of repositories.
 The use of the argument resolver could be expanded as the operation is done in other parts of the project.
+However this use is beyond the scope of the issue.

+The inclusion of a new exception will affect carlspring/strongbox/controllers/DefaultExceptionHandler.java and adding the handler will affect carlspring/strongbox/config/WebConfig.java.

 ## 3 Product functions